Marriage / Partner Visas

 - She will require documents from Philippines, which will be harder for her to organise while she’s in Australia.

-- The looming deadline sitting on your heads while you are trying to prepare everything and to have it all lodged before her tourist visa runs out!
+- The looming deadline will be sitting on your heads while you are trying to prepare everything and to have it all lodged before her tourist visa runs out!
 We have strategies to deal with this, so please feel free to discuss.

 - And apart from anything else, you still have jobs to go to, shopping to do, lawns to mow, etc. You will be very busy!